 Below is a sample sysprep.inf file.

 I will be encouraging all of my clients to follow Dana’s advice, and I agreed to help Dana get the word out by writing this blog post.
-If you want more information, you can review his presentation outline on the TASK website.

 Keep in mind that this process involves a number of steps, so I will break this series into five blog posts.